 In April of 2018, Lai was placed under investigation for alleged political graft by the Central Commission for Discipline Inspection (CCDI), the party’s internal disciplinary body.
 He was also formerly investigated by the highest anti-corruption agency in China, the National Supervisory Commission.
 Lai was subsequently expelled from his office and position in October of 2018.

 Within three months of his removal, Lai confessed to stashing nearly 200 million yuan in his apartment in a state televised event.
 Lai has also been accused of accepting 1.79 billion yuan (US$274 million) of bribes for 10 years while also having over 100 mistresses whom he provided properties for that had been developed by a subsidiary of Huarong.

 During the formal investigation, the former boss of Huarong was also found to have a secret family – including a wife and two sons – without the knowledge of his current wife and daughter.

 In August of 2020, Lai was put on trial and pleaded guilty to accepting 1.79 billion yuan in bribes and being involved in vast corruption and bigamy over a 10 year period.
 On January 5, 2021, Lai was sentenced to death for bribery, bigamy and embezzlement.
-Only 24 days after his sentencing, Lai was executed for his crimes.
+Twenty four days after his sentencing, Lai was executed for his crimes.

 Beijing has yet to comment on Huarong’s growing financial problems as a result of Lai’s actions.
 Instead of offloading China’s commercial banks’ unpaid debt – which was Huarong’s official mandate and primary founding function – Lai decided to get involved in various financial opportunities, including everything from private equity to junk bond trading.